-Laboratory facilities at HU include Soils, Asphalt, Concrete and Metals, Surveying, Hydraulics, and Computer laboratories
+Laboratory facilities at HU include Soils, Asphalt, Concrete and Metals, Surveying, Hydraulics (under development), and Computer laboratories.

 UH continues to assist in integrating laboratory experience with theoretical and textbook learning throughout the curriculum.
 However, an ongoing obstacle is that the current lab space, although aesthetically pleasing, is not well-designed for conducting labs.
-For example, it is extremely difficult to conduct the soil laboratory in the space provided, and the marble floor in the concrete lab are not up to the wear and tear this lab entails.
+For example, it is extremely difficult to conduct the soil laboratory in the space provided, and the marble floor in the concrete lab is not up to the wear and tear this lab entails.
+A welcome sign has been that during the second semester of the current Afghan academic year, a separate area has been given to the Faculty of Engineering that will be used for hydraulic, soils, and concrete laboratories.

-Computer Laboratory and IT Resources: As of June 2008 furniture has been purchased and is being installed in the third-floor computer lab and second-floor library of the HU engineering building.
+Computer Laboratory and IT Resources: As of December 2009, furniture has been purchased and is being installed in the third-floor computer lab and second-floor library of the HU engineering building.
 Originally it was proposed that each engineering classroom contain a smart board and related computer connection.
 However, the cost for such a setup makes equipping each room prohibitive, and not every classroom requires an electronic setup.
 The ANGeL Center (housed in the HU administration building) and the third-floor computer lab will have projector and other electronic instructional tools.